netsec-ethz/scion-quic-multipath_I-D/draft-rewrite-jelte.md

 # Introduction

-The Multipath Extension for QUIC {{QUIC-MP}}, is an extension for the QUIC protocol that enables the simultaneous usage of multiple paths for a single QUIC connection.

-SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that offers explicit path selection between two endpoints, typically from a large selection of paths, where paths hav detailed information on traversed autonomous systems (ASes), links, router interfaces, and other information.
+Multipath transport protocols such as the Multipath Extension for QUIC
+{{QUIC-MP}} aim to increase performance, reliability, and resilience by enabling endpoints to use multiple network paths simultaneously.
+These capabilities are becoming increasingly relevant as applications demand more flexible transport characteristics.

+However, QUIC-MP has been designed with traditional IP-based routing in mind, where path changes are typically inferred from endpoint address changes (i.e., 4-tuples), and where routing is opaque to the transport layer.
+In contrast, Path-Aware Networks (PANs), network architectures where endpoints can discover and select paths with explicit control and visibility, offer powerful capabilities that go well beyond those of traditional IP-based routing.
+PANs can provide implicit metadata about network paths, such as the hop count or path disjointness, with some PANs also providing explicit metadata such as the supported bandwidth or latency per path segment.
+These characteristics enable informed path selection based on performance, policy or security requirements.
+Examples of PAN architectures include SCION, RINA, and systems leveraging segment routing.

 Despite their complementary goals, QUIC-MP and PANs have evolved largely in isolation.
-QUIC-MP has been designed with traditional IP-based routing in mind, where path changes are typically inferred from endpoint address changes (i.e., 4-tuples), and where routing is opaque to the transport layer.
-In contrast, Path-Aware Networks (PANs), such a SCION, enable informed path selection based on performance, disjointness, policy, or security requirements.
-This combination of QUIC-MP and SCION allows for optimizations, for example, for congestion control, RTT estimation, failure recovery, performancem, and security.
-However, the slightly different assumptions on endpoint addresses (4-tuple + path ID vs 4-tuple + AS code + path) and path lifecycles (path abandon vs expiry, etc) can cause some pitfalls.

-The purpose of this document is to explore how QUIC-MP and SCION can interoperate, how we can leverage the path awareness offered by SCION and how to overcome challenges.

-This document looks at different usage scenarios {{categories}}, lists notable points when using QUIC-MP over SCION, gives implementations considerations ({{impcon}}) for library developers of SCION and QUIC-MP, and discusses general security considerations ({{security}}).

-While we provide guidelines for these areas, we do not discuss concrete algorithms, APIs, QUIC-MP or SCION implementations, or QUIC-MP user applications; these are considered out of scope.

-Some considerations are independent of multipathing and may be directly applicable for using {{QUIC-TRANSPORT}} over SCION.
+This represents a missed opportunity: the rich semantics and control offered by PANs could directly enhance the behavior of multipath transports; improving congestion control, improving performance, enabling faster recovery from failures, and enforcing routing policies.

+This document provides guidance for using QUIC-MP over PANs, with a focus on how to adapt to and leverage path-aware features.
+We consider implementation and deployment issues, security implications, and usage scenarios, and offer concrete recommendations to improve interoperability and efficiency.

+While this guidance applies to a broad class of PANs, we use SCION ({{SCION-CP}}, {{SCION-DP}}) as the primary reference architecture due to its maturity, rich path semantics, and wide deployment in academic and production environments.

+**TODO** an explicit "this document is intended for ..."

+We explicitly do not prescribe new standards, APIs, or algorithms;
+rather, we aim to inform implementers and practitioners by highlighting key considerations and offering pragmatic recommendations.

 # Terminology and Conventions